jruels/fun-istio/labs/01-docker-build/index.md

 ## Build Maven app

-Now that we've build an Oracle Java Docker image we can build an image for our specific application.
+Now that we've built an Oracle Java Docker image we can build an image for our specific application.

 Start by creating a file named `Dockerfile-maven`with the following
 ```